kunalkrit/apnacollege/README.md

 # apnacollege
-This is our second repo
+This is our second repo.
+Author - Kunal Krit